kyma-project/busola/docs/extensibility/display-widgets.md

 # Display widgets

-Widgets available for lists and details pages.
+Widgets available for the lists and details pages.

 ## Inline widgets